raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 my ongoing work on the knotted proteins.
 It seemed like a reasonable place to attract further ideas and help.
 Sadly, I could not get in touch with my advisor before the abstract submission deadline and did not submit a poster.
-Nevertheless, it was fun to listen to new speakers and learn about new developments in a field.
+Nevertheless, it was fun to listen to new speakers and learn about new developments in the field.
 You never know where ideas can come from.

 The workshop consisted of 8 invited lectures, 6 short talks combined with a poster session spanning over two days.
-There were no *hands on* or practical component even though the workshop was called *a workshop*.
-I guess it is because of the short talks, a 15-minute presentation given by Ph.D. students as a demonstration of their work.
+There were no *hands on* or practical sessions even though the event was called *a workshop*.
+I guess it is because of the short talks, a 15-minute presentation given by Ph.D. students as about their work.

 #### Venue

 IISER-K is
 [located](https://www.google.co.in/maps/place/Indian+Institute+of+Science+Education+and+Research+Kolkata/@22.962533,88.5201464,17z/data=!4m2!3m1!1s0x39f8bf0ebd68bc8b:0x92d423474389ff5c?hl=en)
-some 50 km off [Kolkata](https://en.wikipedia.org/wiki/Kolkata), the nearest metropolitan.
-Located in a countryside area with almost nothing around, the new Mohanpur campus of IISER-K stands proudly with its large and lush green beauty.
-Although, a few of building units are still under construction, the place will soon become a buzzing center of education and research in India.
+about 50 km from [Kolkata](https://en.wikipedia.org/wiki/Kolkata), the nearest metropolitan and also my home city.
+Located in a countryside with almost nothing around, the new Mohanpur campus of IISER-K stands proudly with its large and lush green beauty.
+Although, a few of buildings are still under construction, the place will soon become a buzzing center of education and research in India.

 #### Talks

 The complete list of research talks, short talks, the list of posters can be found on the [website](https://web.archive.org/web/20160111112304/http://www.iiserkol.ac.in/~mathbio/WMCB2016/).
-In space below, I'll talk in brief about my impression of the workshop along with short description as necessary.
+Below, I'll talk in brief about my impression of the workshop along with short descriptions as necessary.

 ##### Complex systems and networks

-There has been growing interest in modeling and analysis of complex biological networks in the past decade ([Barabasi](http://barabasilab.com/) *et al.*).
+There has been growing interest in modeling and analysis of complex biological networks in the past decade. ([Barabasi](http://barabasilab.com/) *et al.*)
 Primarily because advancement in data acquisition platforms has enabled us to generate a huge amount of *omics* data
 - genomics, transcriptomics, proteomics, metabolomics, fluxomics to name a few.
-Naturally, there is a lot of interdisciplinary participation from physics and mathematics departments.
+  The variety and complexity of data has attracted specialized knowledge of different scientific domains, especially inter-disciplinary participation from physics and mathematics.

 [**Sarika Jalan**](http://iiti.ac.in/people/~sarika/) heads the Complex Systems Lab at Indian Institute of Technology Indore.
 She is trying to create a universal framework for a generalized